 Every December, the City of Roses turns into the City of Lights as some of the best light shows and festivals of the Northwest light up the winter sky.
 We love traveling from our Southern Oregon home to Portland each holiday season to catch one or all of these beautiful light displays.
-Here are five not-to-miss Holiday Light Shows in Portland.
+Here are five not-to-miss displays of Portland Christmas lights.

-In December, 500,000 lights transform Portland’s Grotto during the Festival of Lights.
+In December, 500,000 lights transform Portland’s Grotto during the Christmas Festival of Lights.
 Families can also hear 150 choral performances, listen to carolers, and even visit the on-site petting zoo.
-Admission is $11 for adults and $6 for kids, and parking is free.
+Admission is $12 for adults and $6 for kids, and parking is free.
 Visiting The Grotto is peaceful and relaxing for a family any time of year, and a visit during the holidays truly reminds you to slow down and enjoy the season.
-For the 2014 season, the Festival of Lights runs from the Friday after Thanksgiving through December 30th.
+The Festival of Lights runs from the Friday after Thanksgiving through December 30th.

-Open seven days a week from November 25th through December 25th, Winter Wonderland is a sensational display of lights and animation that’s grown bigger every year.
+Winter Wonderland is a sensational display of lights and animation that’s grown bigger every year.
 Families drive through this display, which means that even if the weather isn’t cooperating, you can still have a great time.
 The action spans the track at Portland International Raceway with displays ranging from the 12 Days of Christmas to the Nativity to the Peanuts gang.
 Our kids’ favorite is Santa jumping down an 84 foot ski slope.
-Tickets are cash (or check) only $$20 per car.
-(Note: closed on Tuesdays.)

-Starting November 25th and going throughout December until January 1, stay late at the Portland Zoo for ZooLights, an amazing light display featured from 5 pm to 8 pm.
+Stay late at the Oregon Zoo for ZooLights, an amazing light display featured from 5 pm to 8 pm.
 Perfect for families with young kids who don’t want to stay out too late or deal with rowdy crowds, ZooLights takes kids on a magical train ride through the zoo to immerse themselves in holiday lights in an already magical place.
 Best of all, you can buy a regular zoo ticket, spend the day, then stay late to see ZooLights.
-(Otherwise, tickets are sold separately, $15 for adults and $10 for kids.)

 For a free treat for the family at Christmas-time, head over to Portland’s quaint Peacock Lane, where every Tudor home is fully decorated for the holidays.
 Driving through is less magical than walking; dress for the weather and take your time strolling through.
 A tradition since the 1920’s, Peacock Lane will take you back in time!
-Note: in years past, there have been designated car-free nights.
-Whether this option will be offered for 2016 is TBD.
+Note: Check their website for designated car-free nights.

 Take a walk along Wenzel Farm’s Fantasy Trail, open from Halloween through Christmas with seasonal displays.
 In addition to holiday decor, there’s also a maze, a tunnel, and a crooked house.
-The trail will be winter-holiday oriented from December 2-30, 6 pm to 9 pm.
+The trail will be winter-holiday oriented for December, 6 pm to 9 pm.
 Kids of all ages will love this fairytale escape, whether you have princesses or knights.
 Experience Christmas music, a bonfire at night, and a suspension bridge.
-Tickets are only $6 for adults and $5 for kids, cash only!
+Tickets are cash only!

 Pin this to bookmark all the holiday fun; we update it yearly: